ssghost/litecoinz/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 29332 for connections and services them.

-- ZcashMiner : Generates zcash (if wallet is enabled).
+- LitecoinzMiner : Generates zcash (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.